zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To escalate” (escalate) means to quickly or sudden ly increase something in size, value, or even importance.
 On the Internet no wadays, when you have a problem and you contact the company, if the first p erson you contact isn’t able to help you, sometimes that person will “escalate” you r problem to a supervisor, to one of his or her bosses.
 So, we use the verb “to e scalate” to mean to either increase something in size, or to increase the impo rtance or to raise the importance of something.
 In some sort of battle, a conflict or war, “to escalate” would mean to increase the violence.

 And that’s what Vladimir wants to avoid.
-He wants t o put a stop to the violence.
+He wants to put a stop to the violence.
 “To put a stop to” something means to end it.
 Hilar y says, “I agree, but do you think our enemies will agree to a truce?”
 A “truce”  (truce) is an agreement between two people, two groups, or two or more coun tries to stop fighting each other.
 It’s sort of like a ceasefire.
 A truce, thou gh, is usually a signed agreement between two groups or two people, even – though nor mally we use it when we’re talking about two countries fighting each other.

 Your “enemy” is the person you’re fighting against.
 It’s the opposite of your friend.
 Not your friend on Facebook – that’s a diff erent thing.
 Vladimir says that their enemies (and notice that Vladimir and Hilary are “on the same side” – they’re with the same group) “are as embattled as w e are.”
 “To be embattled” (embattled) means to be involved in a war or prepar ed for a war.
 The word comes from the noun “battle” (battle) which is a fi ght between two sides – two disagreeing groups or two countries that are fighti ng each other.